cmelab/flowerMD/paper/paper.md

 attempt at making this tool by creating a TRUE base and beginning a library of workflow modules.

-[//]: # (1-2 sentnces about the popular simulation engines &#40;gromacs, lammps, hoomd,)

-[//]: # (openmm&#41;.
-Gromacs and lammps have lots of cool features, but don’t have rich)

-[//]: # (APIs, and involve text based input files which make it hard to be TRUE.
-Hoomd)

-[//]: # (and openmm have robust APIs, but don’t have the same level of featureizaiton)

-[//]: # (as lammps and gromacs.
-This package aims to add a layer of featureizaiton on)

-[//]: # (top of hoomd.)

 # Building Blocks
-`JankFlow` encompasses flexible base classes (building blocks) that lays the foundations for constructing workflow recipies.
+`JankFlow` encompasses flexible base classes (building blocks) that lays the foundations for constructing segregated workflow recipies.
 Because of this modular design the recipies are agnostic to choices such as chemistry, model resolution
 (atomistic or coarse grained) or forcefields.

-For example, the welding workflow (recipie) could be utilized for an atomistic polyethylene model or coarse grained bead spring model.

-`JankFlow` simplifies the execution of molecular dynamics simulations by integrating the capabilities of molecular builder packages like GMSO [@gms] and MBuild [@mbuild_2016] with the HOOMD [@hoomd_2019] simulation engine, offering a comprehensive end-to-end simulation recipe development tool.
-This is accomplished through three building block classes:
+This is accomplished by utilizing three base classes:

 • Molecule utilizes the mBuild and GMSO packages to initialize chemical structures from a variety of input formats.
 This class provides methods